Preparing to Carry out a Support Plan Review (Carers)

 What should be considered when arranging the review

-The most important thing you must consider when arranging the review is how you will maximise the involvement of the carer.
+The most important thing you must consider when arranging the review is how you will ensure the involvement of the carer.
 Some of the things you should think about include:

 When arranging the review you should also identify other people who may need to be a part of it.
 For example, a health professional or a service provider may need to be involved.
 As long as the carer consents you should arrange for others to be involved if their involvement would be beneficial.